ehnet247/XamlColors/README.md

 # XamlColors
- Windows tool to visualize the colors
+## A Windows tool to visualize the colors
+Auto-saving settings on app closing